Monitoring Archives

 2002 – Ausable River Recovery Strategy

-The Ausable River Recovery Strategy (ARRS) employs an ecosystem approach that addresses the threats facedriver
+The Ausable River Recovery Strategy (ARRS) employs an ecosystem approach that addresses the threats faced

 by several SAR within the watershed and will benefit the aquatic community in general.
 The Recovery Strategy is organized in three parts: 1) goals and approaches for overall ecosystem recovery, 2) goals and approaches for the three taxa groups (mussels, fishes and reptiles) and 3) species-specific information summaries for each of the 14 COSEWIC-listed species.